Biosafety (Policy 5080)

 2. Policy Statement

-The possession and utilization of hazardous materials is essential to Boise State University’s research enterprise.
+The possession and utilization of biohazardous materials is essential to Boise State University’s research enterprise.
 Therefore, Boise State is committed to following the guidance of and fulfilling the obligations set forth by the National Institutes of Health (NIH), Centers for Disease Control and Prevention (CDC), and other applicable agencies regarding the safe handling of biohazardous material.

 3.1 Biohazardous Material